Yes or Yes (song): Music video

 The music video for the song was made by Naive, the team that had already produced a number of music videos for Twice at the time.
 According to YouTube's official report, the video achieved 31.4 million views on this platform within the first 24 hours of release, becoming the seventh biggest 24-hour YouTube debut of all time.
 Moreover, Twice became the fastest K-pop girl group to reach 10 million views on YouTube, in only six hours and two minutes.
 The video reached 100 million views on December 14, achieving the group's milestone of ten consecutive music videos surpassing 100 million views.
 On April 12, 2021, the video hit 300 million views on YouTube.
+It reached 400 million views on January 7, 2024.

-The video features strong choreography, showing nine girls facing their feelings by means of a fortune-telling crystal ball after the ride driven by Jeongyeon appears on the scene, with the girls dancing at the "TWICE Square" fairground.
+The video features strong choreography, showing nine girls facing their feelings by means of a fortune-telling crystal ball after the ride driven by Jeongyeon appears on the scene, with the girls dancing at the "Twice Square" fairground.
 Twice's members are dressed in '90s-inspired outfits, abundant with plaid, argyle, and leather.